l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 ## **September 2019**

-* Our paper "Run, Actor, Run: Towards Cross-Actor Language Benchmarking" has been ccepted at the Workshop on Programming based on Actors, Agents, and Decentralized Control (AGERE!).
+* Our paper "Run, Actor, Run: Towards Cross-Actor Language Benchmarking" has been accepted at the Workshop on Programming based on Actors, Agents, and Decentralized Control (AGERE!).
 In this paper, we investigate runtime performance of the Savina benchmarks, and investigate how many programs have similar runtime characteristics, and/or that their runtime behaviour may